psteitz/invitation/calculus/derivatives.md

 Suppose that Alice climbs a trail with a bone in her mouth to get to an outropping at the top that has a sheer drop of 400 ft to a canyon floor below.
 Fortunately, Alice stops at the edge, but she drops her bone.

 Assuming that the bone just drops out of her mouth and ignoring wind resistance, it will fall according to the laws of gravity, which means that it will accelerate by $32$ ft/second every second.
+So after $1$ second it will be falling at $32$ ft/sec, after $2$ seconds it will be going down $64$ ft/sec and so on, constantly accelerating until it hits the canyon floor.

+In this case, the distance function is a little more complicated.
+Velocity is $d' (t) = v(t) = 32t$.
+To find $d(t)$ we have to somehow find the function whose derivative $v(t)$ is, i.e., its "anti-derivative."
+We don't have the tools to do that just yet, but we will see later that if we set $d(t) = \frac {1}{2} 32 t^2 = 16t^2$ then $v(t) = d' (t) = 32t$.

+How long will it take Alice's bone to reach the canyon floor?

 ## Why it makes sense that cos is derivative of sin